AlcoholRehabHelp Logo

 Potential Complications of Alcoholic Cirrhosis

+Alcoholic cirrhosis can result in serious complications such as liver cancer.
 This is called decompensated cirrhosis.
-Decompensated alcoholic cirrhosis is when liver function has been affected as a result of alcohol abuse.
+Decompensated alcoholic cirrhosis is when liver function has been affected due to alcohol abuse.

 Some potential complications of alcoholic liver cirrhosis are: